Police van: Paddy wagon

 The precise origin of the term is uncertain and disputed, though its use dates back to the 1800s.

 One theory holds that "paddy wagon" was simply a shortening of "patrol wagon", in the same way police cars are called patrol cars today.

 "Paddy" is a common Irish shortening of Padraig (Patrick in English), and is also used an ethnic slur to refer to Irish people.
-Irishmen served as the police and were their most frequent clients.
+Irishmen were often either police officers or detainees.